-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £248,523.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £289,583.
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor school.

-The Trustees have made a decision to designate unrestricted balances of £41,000 for future capital projects in 2017/18, and is holding other unrestricted funds of £207,523 to cover future increases in costs and expenditure that may arise from uninsurable losses.
+The Trustees have made a decision to designate unrestricted balances of £65,000 for future capital projects in 2018/19, and is holding other unrestricted funds of £224,583 to cover future increases in costs and expenditure that may arise from uninsurable losses.
 The Trust holds £8,000 for in year contingencies and always plans to have a carry forward of between 7% and 11% to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.
+The Trust has also budgeted to hold £10,000 per annum as savings towards future large item maintenance expenditure.